sidarayteli/M2-EmbSys/CaseStudy/README.md

 * It’s used for cooling livestock, Dust suppression, And protection of soil erosion and agricultural crops.

-* This internet based embedded smart irrigation system can helps to prevent wastage of water, Where farmers can control irrigation and get the update of soil in home itself.
+* This internet based embedded smart irrigation system can helps to prevent wastage of water, Where farmers can control irrigation and get the update.

 ## Requirements